-An unwritten rule of university life is the crazy amount of sweets and fizzy drinks we consume as students during assessment weeks or any day when we are just not in the mood for ‘cooking’ and junk food becomes our new best friend!
+A general rule of university life is that students drink eat a lot of sweets and fizzy drinks during assessment weeks or when they are not in the mood for “cooking”.
+This is when junk food becomes our new best friend!

-Chocolate is usually the biggest ‘guilty pleasure’, same as a hot pizza.
-Going to gym and signing up for different sports classes makes me think more carefully about what I eat and how I can get more energy.
+Going to gym and signing up for different sports classes made me think more carefully about what I eat and how I can get more energy.

-After I figured out that sweets have significant presence in my diet, I decided to challenge myself and avoid eating loads of Nutella (no matter how amazing it is, and, yes, I know how hard it is to put limits on its consumption).
+After I figured out that sweets have significant presence in my diet, I decided to challenge myself and avoid eating loads of Nutella (trust me, it’s tough).

-I started switching all junk foods for healthier options, which most importantly feed my brain better and will help me achieve higher grades.
+I started switching all junk foods with healthier options to help me feed my brain and achieve higher grades.

-Here’s my list of ‘super foods’ which are generally healthy and help us ‘unleash’ our brain powers.
+Here’s my list of ‘super foods’ which are generally healthy and help me‘unleash’ my brain powers.
 Vegetarian or not, you can pick and choose which ones to include in your daily diets.

 The fruity, fruity stuff

-We have such a diverse range of fruits to select from and suit our individual tastes best.
-An apple a day keeps the doctors away and it also enhances memory function.
+We have such a diverse range of fruits to select from and suit our individual taste.
+An apple a day keeps the doctor away and it also enhances memory function.